viti95/FastDoom/README.txt

  * Some newer VGA cards may display a distorted image in 80x50 text mode.
 This is caused by a different video page size on newer cards compared to older ones.
 Use the '-pagefix' option to fix this.
+ * VBE2 Direct modes (fdm***d.exe and fdoomvbd.exe) do not support 15-bit,
+   16-bit, 24-bit, or 32-bit video modes.

  PCM music format
  ----------------